mjansson/mdns/README.md

 Socket for mDNS communication can either be opened by the library by using `mdns_socket_open_ipv4` or `mdns_socket_open_ipv6`, or by initializing an existing socket with `mdns_socket_setup_ipv4` or `mdns_socket_setup_ipv6`.

+To do discovery on the default network interface, you can pass 0 as socket address int the socket create/setup functions.
+This will bind the socket to the default network interface.
+Otherwise you should enumerate the available interfaces and pass the appropriate socket address to the create/setup function.
+See the example program in `mdns.c` for an example implemention of doing this for both IPv4 and IPv6.

-If you want to do only discovery and send queries you can pass in 0 as port in the socket create/setup functions.
+If you want to do only discovery and send queries you can pass in 0 as port in the socket address in the socket create/setup functions.
 This will bind the socket to a random free port in user range.
+This is also the default when passing a null socket address.

 If you want to do mDNS service response to incoming queries, you need to pass in MDNS_PORT to the socket create/setup functions to allow the socket to receive incoming query packets.
+This also requires a valid socket address to be passed in.
+However, since sockets by default receive data from all available network interfaces, you do not need to enumerate interfaces to do service response on all interfaces.
+See the example program in `mdns.c` for an example of setting up a service socket for both IPv4 and IPv6.

 The socket is initialized with multicast membership (including loopback) and set to non-blocking mode.